 Snapshot of the founder's background

-Over 15 years of professional experience, public and private, established and emerging markets (Norway, Nordics, Qatar, Dubai/MENA), for Ernst & Young, Nordic Innovation and in higher education, working mainly with project management, digitalization, business development and startups, has provided me with an invaluable understanding of how to work effectively and successfully in multi-national and cross-cultural teams, managing often conflicting agendas and personalities in projects with 50+ stakeholders.
+Over 16 years of professional experience, public and private, in established and emerging markets (Norway, Nordics, Qatar, Dubai/MENA), for Ernst & Young, Nordic Innovation and in higher education, working mainly with strategy, digital transformation, business development and startups, has provided me with an invaluable understanding of how to manage cross-cultural teams effectively and successfully, often with conflicting agendas and personalities (covering several countries) in projects with 50+ stakeholders and multi-million customer accounts.

 My background and experience is key to my current success in helping people manage the complexities of privacy and data protection.